 Please contact the attorneys at Lowenthal & Abrams, Injury Attorneys we handle major claims that we have won substantial verdicts and settlements for our clients.
 We provide aggressive representation to each and every client.
 Our attorneys and lawyers are never afraid to go to court when the insurance company won’t offer the compensation you deserve.

 When you contact us, we will discuss your medical case with you and our Philadelphia medical malpractice lawyers.
-Free consultation and no payment until we obtain compensation for you En español
+We offer free consultations and will not ask for payment until we obtain compensation for you En español